Tordx/Digital-Receptionist/README.md

 # Digital Help Desk Receptionist

-This is a thesis Project being developed by BSCS A students
+This is a thesis Project currently under development by BSCS A students, Please refer to our copyright policy for usage.

 ## Get Started